16043417/16043417.github.io/_recipes/recipe8.markdown

 # Kimchi Jeon

-Kimchi-buchimgae or kimchi pancake, sometimes also referred to as kimchi-jeon, is a variety of buchimgae, or Korean pancake.
+Kimchi-buchimgae or kimchi pancake, sometimes also referred to as kimchi-jeon, is a variety of _buchimgae_, or Korean pancake.
 It is primarily made with sliced kimchi, flour batter and sometimes other vegetables.
 However, meat is also often added.

 <!--more-->